umeboshi2/paella/pages/features.md

 Configuration management extends beyond a preconfigured installation.
 When the desire to create an automated installer that created fully configured systems originated, configuration management as it is seen today was nowhere nearly as mature.
-There existed [cfengine](FIXME) and an assortment of less complete solutions to the serious problems that lack of good configuration managment eventually incurs.
-Cfengine was written perl, which I really don't like using.
+There existed an assortment of less complete solutions to the serious problems that lack of good configuration managment eventually incurs.
+Much of it required writing in perl, which I really don't like using.
 I was forced, as many other administrators at the time, to implement a hand-rolled solution, which, as expected, was less than completely satisfactory, but performed well enough.

 This is no longer needed.
-There now exists a plethora of configuration management options, many of them providing continuous or on demand configuration management after the install and possible deployment to another location.
+There now exists a very wide variety of configuration management options, many of them providing continuous or on demand configuration management after the install and possible deployment to another location.
 The large variety of options now available implies that there are good, bad, and ugly options.
 There are very likely people that consider salt either on the bad or ugly side and would like another option, especially over what can be perceived as a hand-rolled and little tested crypto solution for communication, and for them, the configuration system is basically open.
 The only places where salt is used in the install process is to add the apt repositories and install the minion and initial config.
 This is done in the preseed file and latecmd script.
 The submission of a new machine will also generate minion keys that are stored in the database and preseeded to the minion during the latecmd.

 ### Machine Administration